ziman/itt/README.md

 you need to bring them into scope using lambdas.
 There's no pattern matching for now.

 The inference algorithm does not need any modality annotations to work.
-However, you probably want to annotate the primitives you bring into scope with lambdas.
+However, any "primitives" you bring into scope with lambdas have no bodies so the minimal consistent annotation is "everything is irrelevant".
-ITT cannot see their definitions and so cannot compute the correct annotations for them.
+You'll probably want to override this to give more meaning to your primitives.

 You can look at [one of the example programs](https://github.com/ziman/itt/blob/master/examples/irr-infer.tt) and [the corresponding output](https://github.com/ziman/itt/blob/master/examples/irr-infer.out).